RajatJangra2653/dp-420-cosmos-db-dev/instructions/21-sdk-consistency-model.md

-# Module 9 - Design and implement a replication strategy for Azure Cosmos DB SQL API
+# Lab 09b - Design and implement a replication strategy for Azure Cosmos DB SQL API

-### Estimated Timing: 60 minutes

-## Lab 2: Configure consistency models in the portal and the Azure Cosmos DB SQL API SDK
+## Lab scenario

 The default consistency level for new Azure Cosmos DB SQL API accounts is session consistency.
 This default setting can be modified for all future requests.
 At an individual request level, you can go a step further and relax the consistency level for that specific request.

 In this lab, we will configure the default consistency level for an Azure Cosmos DB SQL API account and then configure a consistency level for an individual operation using the SDK.

+## Lab objectives

+In this lab, you will complete the following tasks:
+- Task 1: Prepare your development environment.
+- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 3: Connect to the Azure Cosmos DB SQL API account from the SDK.
+- Task 4: Configure consistency level for a point operation.

+## Estimated Timing: 60 minutes

+## Exercise 1: Configure consistency models in the portal and the Azure Cosmos DB SQL API SDK

 ### Task 1: Prepare your development environment